At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

 Your guides will put your safety first, so listen to their advice if they’re worried about weather conditions or your health.
 Don’t take any chances.

-On day 1, you’ll leave La Paz at 9 am and drive to Huayna Potosi Base Camp, arriving by 11 am.
+On day 1, you’ll leave La Paz at 9 am and drive to Huayna Potosi Base Camp (4,700m).

 Once you’re comfortable with the technical aspects, you can climb the ice wall.
 You’ll then make your way back down to Base Camp.